shrikrishna97/shrikrishna97/README.md

 - 👋 Hi, I’m @shrikrishna97
-- 👀 I’m interested in Data and programing
+- 👀 I’m interested in Data and programming
-- 🌱 I’m currently learning Data Science and programing.
+- 🌱 I’m currently learning Data Science and programming.
 - 💞️ I’m looking to collaborate on Web App Development.
 - 📫 You can reach me on my LinkedIn Profile https://www.linkedin.com/in/shri-krishna-pandey-4b4195194/